bk8335/bk8335.github.io/about.md

 ---

 I'm Ben and building a social network to share your investment portfolio on [holfolio.com](//holfolio.com).
-This blog will cover this progress as well as other things in the tech and finance world.
+This blog will act as a personal journal, covering the progress in building holfolio, as well as other things in the tech and finance world, and anything else of interest.